mesosphere/marathon/docs/docs/health-checks.md

 * `ignoreHttp1xx` (Optional.
 Default: false): Ignore HTTP informational status codes 100 to 199.
 If the HTTP health check returns one of these, the result is discarded and the health status of the task remains unchanged.
+* `overridePort` (Optional.
+Default: None): Send healthchecks to this port instead of using portIndex.

 #### Health Lifecycle